 Current Rule-Making Activity

-Commission staff is currently working on this page.
-You can find the status of Commission rulemaking below.
+The status of Commission rulemaking may be found below.
 You may examine Commission rulemaking publications in the Washington State Register (WSR) on the Legislature’s Website.

-- A CR-101 (proposal statement of inquiry) for WAC 108-30 and 108-40 that has been published as WSR 21-07-145 regarding general administrative and procedural rule changes on the performance frameworks and charter school contract renewal.
+- A CR-101 (preproposal statement of inquiry) for WAC 108-30 and 108-40 that has been published as WSR 22-19-099 regarding general administrative and procedural rule changes on the performance frameworks and charter school contract renewal.

 If you’d like an Office of the Code Reviser certified copy (PDF) of the documents above, please contact us.